trampgeek/moodle-qtype_coderunner/README.md

 the "make this question a prototype" feature.
 The combinator template is also considered to be an advanced feature.

-**WARNING #1:** by default, when you edit the per-test-template the combinator is disabled; you must explicitly re-enable it (and edit it) if you need it.

-**WARNING #2:** if you define your own question type you'd better make sure when you export your question bank that you include the prototype, or all of its children will die on being imported anywhere else!
+**WARNING #1:** if you define your own question type you'd better make sure when you export your question bank that you include the prototype, or all of its children will die on being imported anywhere else!
 Similarly, if you delete a prototype question that's actually in use, all the children will break, giving runtime errors.
+To recover from such screw ups you will need to create a new prototype of the right name (preferably by importing the original correct prototype).
+To repeat:
-To repeat: user-defined question types are not for the faint of heart.
+user-defined question types are not for the faint of heart.
 Caveat emptor.

-**WARNING #3:** although you can define test cases in a question prototype and add support files to it both of these are currently silently ignored
+**WARNING #2:** although you can define test cases in a question prototype these have no relevance and are silently ignored.

 ## How programming quizzes should work